 Sometimes serum gastrin levels

 Diagnosis of peptic ulcer is suggested by patient history and confirmed by endoscopy.
 Empiric therapy is often begun without definitive diagnosis.
 However, endoscopy allows for biopsy or cytologic brushing of gastric and esophageal lesions to distinguish between simple ulceration and ulcerating stomach cancer.
 Stomach cancer Diagnosis Etiology of stomach cancer is multifactorial, but Helicobacter pylori plays a significant role.
-Symptoms include early satiety, obstruction, and bleeding but tend to occur late in the disease... read more may manifest with similar manifestations and must be excluded, especially in patients who are > 45, have lost weight, or report severe or refractory symptoms.
+Symptoms include early satiety, obstruction, and bleeding but tend to occur late in the... read more may manifest with similar manifestations and must be excluded, especially in patients who are > 45, have lost weight, or report severe or refractory symptoms.
 The incidence of malignant duodenal ulcer is extremely low, so biopsies of duodenal lesions are generally not warranted.
 Endoscopy can also be used to definitively diagnose H. pylori infection, which should be sought when an ulcer is detected (see diagnosis of H. pylori infection Diagnosis Helicobacter pylori is a common gastric pathogen that causes gastritis, peptic ulcer disease, gastric adenocarcinoma, and low-grade gastric lymphoma.
-Infection may be asymptomatic or result... read more ).
+Infection may be asymptomatic or... read more ).

 Gastrin-secreting cancer and gastrinoma should be considered when there are multiple ulcers, when ulcers develop in atypical locations (eg, postbulbar) or are refractory to treatment, or when the patient has prominent diarrhea or weight loss.
 Serum gastrin levels should be measured in these patients.